smartdevicelink/sdl_core_guides/docs/Getting Started/Install and Run/index.md

 cmake -DENABLE_HMI_PTU_DECRYPTION=OFF ../sdl_core
 ```

-From there, you can build the project, run the following commands in your build folder:
+From there, you can build and install the project, run the following commands in your build folder:

 ```
 make